-Becoming a lawyer in the Army means joining the Army Judge Advocate General’s Corps (JAG).
+Becoming a lawyer in the Army involves serving as a commissioned officer in the Army Judge Advocate General’s Corps.

 Related Article – Army Paralegal Specialist (MOS 27D): Career Details